signalpoint/angular-drupal/README.md

 ## Views

-If you install the Views JSON module, which is available as a sub module of the Views Datasource module, you can easily set up a View page display to return JSON to your app:
+If you install the Views JSON module, which is available as a sub module of the Views Datasource module (https://www.drupal.org/project/views_datasource), you can easily set up a View page display to return JSON to your app:

 ```
 var path = 'articles'; // The Drupal path to the Views JSON page display.